Skip to main content

 Research

-The anthropology department faculty pursue a wide variety of topics and research areas.
-Each year, numerous opportunities are available for collaborative research, field work and faculty sponsored independent research for undergraduates.
+The anthropology department faculty pursue a wide variety of topics and research areas in every corner of the world.
+Each year, numerous opportunities are available for collaborative research, field work, and faculty sponsored independent research for undergraduates.

 A number of grants are available for student research to support both independent work and collaboration with faculty.
 Past research grants have been used to pursue an investigation of Puebloan architecture at Bandelier National Monument and Chaco Canyon National Historical Park in New Mexico, and efficient methods of cleaning soft tissue from long bones.

-Opportunities abroad have included conducting research at The Centre for Anatomy and Human Identification at the University of Dundee, Scotland, with Dr. Blake and to Northern Canada with Dr. Bell to look at the effects of resource extraction on low income families.
-Future research opportunities are expected to include Veracruz, Mexico and Arizona with Dr. Ossa.
+Opportunities abroad have included conducting research in Northern Canada with faculty to look at the effects of resource extraction on low income families, and prospective research in the Bahamas, to look at colonial impacts.
+Future research opportunities are expected to include Veracruz, Mexico and Arizona with Dr. Ossa, Zambia with Dr. Peters, and Turkana, Kenya with Dr. Princehouse.

 Internships